TheTerrarian03/MINDSi-And-Vex-Models/ReadMe.md

 In this folder I have models for certain beams, mounts, plates, covers, etc. The most important ones would probably be the Steering Bar and Servo Mount.

 In both of the models folders i will also include the `.FCStd` files for each model so you can edit them or make adjsutments!
-This is supposed to be Open Sources after all.
+This is supposed to be Open Source after all.
 Then of course there will be the exported, 3d-printing ready, `.stl` files.

 If you'd like to 3D model some custom parts, I have some info and tips that might be helpful in the [`Models/3D Modeling Resources.md` file](./Models/3D%20Modeling%20Resources.md).